GuideWell. Group private medical insurance using open referrals.

 We’ve created a choice of targeted therapy cover levels to suit your client’s requirements.
 They can choose to upgrade or downgrade from the standard cover, and their employees will still benefit from other cancer treatments included within their policy, even if they remove targeted therapy cover entirely.

 If the ‘extensive cancer cover’ option is selected, we’ll cover the cost of proven breakthrough cancer therapies for your client's employees in full, for as long as their specialist says they need them.
-This means that they will never need to worry about cover ‘running out’ for targeted therapies – drugs like Herceptin and Avastin.
-With this level we’ll also pay for bone strengthening drugs ( such as bisphosphonates,) in full when they are being used to treat metastatic bone disease.
+This means that they'll never need to worry about cover ‘running out’ for targeted therapies – drugs like Herceptin and Avastin.
+With this level we’ll also pay for bone strengthening drugs (such as bisphosphonates) in full when they are being used to treat metastatic bone disease.

-No matter what level of cancer cover is selected, everybody who makes a claim will benefit from the one to one advice from a member of the oncology team, who will be there to help and support your client's employees from diagnosis through to treatment and aftercare.
+No matter what level of cancer cover is selected, everybody who makes a claim will benefit from the one to one advice from a member of the oncology team, who'll be there to help and support employees from diagnosis through to treatment and aftercare.
 We ensure that a named case manager is on hand to talk to, who can get to know them and stay up to date with their progress during treatment.

 Please see our Cancer brochure (PDF 836KB).